Clish254/sol-dash/README.md

 ## Notes

 - Ensure you provide either an address or a keypair file where applicable.
-- Airdrop requests are only supported on Devnet.
+- Airdrop requests are only supported on Devnet and Localnet.
 - Always safeguard your keypair files and never share them with others.

 ## Contributing